maartendek/isitsafe-cucumber-test/README.md

 # isitsafe-cucumber-test
 A simple test for scared web developers who no longer dare watch the news.
 Check if it's safe to go outside.

+Also, it provides a basic understanding of BDD testing with Cucumber and Webdriver.io

 ## install
 `npm install`